StratusGrid/terraform-aws-multiaccount-pipeline/README.md

 ---

 ## Cross-Account Role Assumption
 In order for the CodePipeline's CodeBuild stages to properly function in each account/environment, an IAM role must be created in each account which the CodeBuilds can assume.
 Thus, you should create an IAM role in each account with the same name and restricted ADMIN rights, establish trust relationships to allow the CICD account to assume that role, and then provide the CodeBuild execution roles with STS Assume role rights for that role.
-This role's name is defined in the "cb_iam_role" parameter.
+This role's name is defined in the "cb_accounts_map" maps parameter.

 ---